pixelsign/html5-device-mockups/README.md

 ## FAQ

-"I can not control the height via the CSS height property"
+"I can not control the height of the device"

 <https://github.com/pixelsign/html5-device-mockups/issues/47>